Multi-Touch and Bending Sensing Using Electrical Impedance Tomography for Robotics: METHODS AND SYSTEM DESIGN

-The EIT reconstruction problem maps the internal conductivity distribution of a conductive domain using known excitation currents and measured boundary voltages.
-This study employs time-difference EIT, a technique focused on visualizing conductivity variations between two observed states \cite{RN309}.
+The EIT problem involves reconstructing the internal conductivity distribution of a conductive domain based on applied currents and measured boundary voltages.
+We use a time-difference formulation \cite{RN309} to emphasize temporal changes in conductivity between a reference and observed state.
 In difference imaging, the connection between the change in conductivity, $\Delta \boldsymbol{\sigma} \in {\mathbb{R}^N}$, and the change in measured voltage, $\Delta \mathbf{V} \in {\mathbb{R}^M}$ , can be approximated as a linear relationship: